Cholo Montironi: International career

 In 1980, they recorded an album titled Jorge Sobral en Espana.
 During his stay in Spain he also recorded several Albums containing music from several various styles including: Music for children and jazz with the Guardia Gran Canaria Orchestra together with Raphael and Concha Piquer.
 He also participated in the rock opera Evita (Tim Rice and Andrew Lloyd Webber), played with singers Paloma San Basilio, Patxi Andión and the Orquesta Nacional de España; consisting of eighty-two members.

 In Buenos Aires, he joined the staff of the local Taconeando ran by Beba Bidart.
 There he performed for five years with artists such as Alberto Hidalgo, Omar Murtagh, Joseph Colangelo and Carlos Rossi.
 With Rossi he toured his home country in 1984 and he recorded the album E mi manera (My way).

 He traveled regularly to Europe.
 In October, 1982 he presented the show Grandes Valores del Tango at the Palladium Boite (Madrid), and later in Trottoirs de Buenos Aires (Paris).
-He became director of this venue – considered the Cathedral of tango in Europe – where he, amongst other people, met Julio Cortázar, Edgardo Canton and Susana Rinaldi.
+He became director of this venue – considered the Cathedral of tango in Europe – where he, among other people, met Julio Cortázar, Edgardo Canton and Susana Rinaldi.
 Some of his important and notable experiences include: a duo with accordionist Raúl Barboza and various performances at venues with the French duo Salgán-De Lio in 1988.